LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ## Case study 2

 You have worked with Maluke for a few years.
 When she started in your team, she was always so kind and patient with even the most difficult people.
-Recently you have heard her shouting at children in the after school programme.
+Recently you have heard her shouting at children in the after-school programme.
 This morning you saw her hitting one of the young boys in the group, who she said was being cheeky.

 ### 1. What do you think about the way Maluke is behaving?